 As the voltage drops back down to below 12.8V, it cuts out again so that the battery doesn’t drain.

-Although the installation of an isolator is considered a relatively easy job, you still need to ask for help if you’re unsure.
+Although the installation of an rv battery isolator is considered a relatively easy job, you still need to ask for help if you’re unsure.

-Choosing the right type of isolator for your vehicle is important as is understanding how it works, so make sure you do your research before you proceed.
+Choosing the right type of rv battery isolator for your vehicle is important as is understanding how it works, so make sure you do your research before you proceed.

 How to Install a Battery Isolator in Your RV

-To show you how easy it is to install the right isolator in your RV, we’ve got a simple step-by-step guide that runs through how it all works.There are just a few basic tools required, most of which you’ll have if you already own an RV.
+To show you how easy it is to install the right rv batter isolator, we’ve got a simple step-by-step guide that runs through how it all works.There are just a few basic tools required, most of which you’ll have if you already own an RV.

-However, you should always refer to the manual that comes with the isolator you choose to ensure a safe and correct installation process and ask for professional help if needed.
+However, you should always refer to the manual that comes with the rv battery isolator you choose to ensure a safe and correct installation process and ask for professional help if needed.

-- Crimp a blue ring terminal onto the black ground wire of the isolator and then connect this ground wire to the vehicle’s metal body.
+- Crimp a blue ring terminal onto the black ground wire of the rv battery isolator and then connect this ground wire to the vehicle’s metal body.

 - Run the long cable under the vehicle and towards the auxiliary battery, securing it as needed.
 Attach the opposite end of the long cable to another inline fuse or circuit breaker and then run a short cable from it to the positive terminal of the auxiliary battery, just as you did for the previous cable.